In Dubai, Harris deals with 2 issues important to young voters: climate and Gaza

 DUBAI — Vice President Harris on Saturday told leaders gathered at a United Nations summit that they should take a cue from young activists and do more to curb climate change.

-Climate is one of two issues where Harris is seeking to address concerns of young voters on this trip.
-The other is U.S. support for Israel as it fights Hamas in Gaza after the Oct.
+Young voters have also expressed disapproval of President Biden's full-throated support for Israel as it fights Hamas in Gaza after the Oct.
 7 attacks.
 Polls show young voters are more likely than older voters to sympathize with Palestinians than Israel, and think Israel's response in Gaza has gone too far.

+Making her most extensive comments to date on the conflict, Harris said Israel had the right to "eliminate the threat of Hamas" but she also repeatedly said Israel needed to do more to protect civilians in Gaza.

+"Too many innocent Palestinians have been killed.
+Frankly, the scale of civilian suffering and the images and videos coming from Gaza are devastating," she said, noting that she had spoken with members of the Palestinian, Arab and Muslim communities in the United States.

 Harris announced a new $3 billion pledge to help developing nations on climate